*This post contains affiliate links. I make a small commission if you purchase items by clicking these links. It costs you no more.

 - Caffeine is limited to 400 mg per day

-The calorie limit was the single most important factor in producing my results.
+I firmly believe sticking to the calorie limit (like I said, I didn't a few days) was the single most important factor in producing my results.
 I was already eating healthy and working out.
 It's my honest opinion that the calorie limit was the biggest factor for me.

 The recipes are not single serving, they are designed to make 2 to 8 servings.
-This didn't bother me, I either divided it down to make one serving or I made the full recipe for my family (or to have additional servings for myself later in the week).
+I thought this was great, I either divided it down to make one serving or I made the full recipe for my family (or to have additional servings for myself later in the week).

 I caved and had some strawberries.
 Yes, yes I did.